Garlic Knot Recipe

 • 4 tablespoon / 50g Butter

-If in doubt how to bake with fresh yeast check out our KnowledgeBase.
+If in doubt check out: How to bake with yeast.

 1. Crush or dice up the garlic.Garlic-knot-recipe-Process-1-SunCakeMom